-The Options process starts in Term 3.
+The Options process starts in term 3.
 Year 8 students will participate in a range of activities to support them in making their choices.

-Date Event Assembly Monday 19 th February An Introduction to the Options Process Assembly for Year 8 delivered by Mrs Whitford and Mr Coulson Information Evening - 6pm in the Main Hall This will provide a more detailed explanation of the Options process, Turnella 20th Falls courses and pathways, and what this means for your child.
-You will Tuesday 20 th Feb have an opportunity to ask questions and find out more about the courses we offer Please complete this short form to confirm your attendance: https://forms.office.com/e/iYtWnCN2U1 Options Information Booklet The LHS Options booklet will be sent home electronically.
-It will also Folder 22nd Fabruson be posted on the website and on Satchel One.
-This contains details of Friday 23rd February all the courses that are offered, and how the profiles are identified.
-This will be sent out together with a letter confirming the profile that each student will be following.
-Tutor time activities to support the GCSE Options process Marie I have been acth This will include the opportunity to speak to HODs of the subjects Week beginning: 26 th which are offered as GCSE subjects, as well as students who currently February onwards study them.
+Date Event 14th January Assembly An Introduction to the Options Process Assembly for Year 8 delivered by Mrs Whitford and Mr Coulson Wednesday 29th January Information Evening - 6pm in the Main Hall This will provide a more detailed explanation of the Options process, courses and pathways, and what this means for your child.
+You will have an opportunity to ask questions and find out more about the courses we offer Please complete this short form to confirm your attendance: https://forms.office.com/e/Ej7JRZufuY w/b 27th January Options Information Booklet The LHS Options booklet will be sent home electronically.
+It will also be posted on the website and on Satchel One.
+This contains details of all the courses that are offered, and how pathways are identified.
+This will be sent out together with a letter confirming the pathway that each student will be following.
+Term 3 Tutor time activities to support the GCSE Options process This will include the opportunity to speak to HODs of the subjects which are offered as GCSE subjects, as well as students who currently study them.
 Students will also be offered support and guidance by their Form Tutor, to support them in making their choices.
-Taster activities Marala la actionida de Ath Students will be invited to attend additional taster lessons in new Week beginning: 4 th March onwards subjects at GCSE (German, Spanish, Drama, Business Studies, Child March onwards Development, Leisure and Tourism, Citizenship, Media and Hospitality).
-Applications Week beginning 11 th These will be completed online.
-Details of this will be sent out nearer March - 22 nd March the time.
-Deadline: Friday 22 nd March Options Interviews Week beginning 18 th Each student will attend an individual Options Meeting with a member March onwards of the Pastoral or Curriculum Team.
-During these meetings, choices iviai cii oriwai us which have been made during the initial application process will be reviewed with students.
-Week beginning 15 th Follow up conversations and Quality Assurance April Confirmation of GCSE course places Students will receive written confirmation of their course choices at the end of the process
+Term 3 Taster activities Students will be invited to attend additional taster lessons in new subjects at GCSE (German, Spanish, Drama, Business Studies, Child Development, Leisure and Tourism, Citizenship, Media and Hospitality).
+17th February - 28th February Applications These will be completed online.
+Details of this will be sent out nearer the time.
+Deadline: Friday 28th February 17th March - 4th April Options Interviews Each student will attend an individual Options Meeting with a member of the Pastoral or Curriculum Team.
+During these meetings, choices which have been made during the initial application process will be reviewed with students.
+Term 5 Follow up conversations and Quality Assurance Term 5 Confirmation of GCSE course places Students will receive written confirmation of their course choices at the end of the process